Cerebras Execution Modes

 The weight streaming execution mode is used for extremely large neural network models and for networks with very large input sizes.
 In the weight streaming execution mode, the network is loaded layer by layer onto the WSE.
 Moreover, the weight streaming mode differs from the layer pipelined mode in the way the activations, the weights, and the gradients are handled.

-This section describes how the weight streaming computation model differs from that of the layer pipeline mode.
+This section describes how the weight streaming computation model differs from that of the layer pipelined mode.

 Going from the layer pipelined computation to the weight streaming computation, the following are the key changes: